 If you designed it today, it'd look old.
 You could try to do a modern version of it, but then you're really playing with an icon.
 That's always playing with fire, which our redesign of the Mini was, obviously.
 If you could do it with a sensitivity to what makes that vehicle so special, and you don't try to kill it with makeup or anything too radical, you could probably bring it up to date.
 But yeah, the E-Type is a car I look back to as one of the icons of automotive design.

 So yes, the 63 split-window Stingray is great, the Alfa Romeo 33 Stradale is to die for, that goes way back.
 In today's world, what car would I die for?
 Whoo, tough one.
 I like the rawness and the pureness of the F40, but I guess that's back in the 80s.
 I sound like an old fart here!

 If I went up to the modern age, what's coming out in the modern age, what do I like out there?
 I don't wanna say it, but I do like the McLarens.
 Because they really reflect my philosophy on what good car design should be, there's nothing on there that doesn't work, or doesn't need to be there.
 The P1 was an extremely successful hypercar design, pushing design to the limits in a way that hadn't been done before.

-Stay tuned for part two of this interview, in which we discuss Stephenson's use of biomimicry with respect to the McLaren P1, new Mini and Lilium flying car, as well as his thoughts on the documentary.
+Read more in part two of this interview, in which we discuss Stephenson's use of biomimicry with respect to the McLaren P1, new Mini and Lilium flying car, as well as his thoughts on the documentary.
 Chasing Perfect is available now on iTunes, Amazon Player, Vimeo and all other major platforms.
 Check out a trailer below.

 Source: Frank Stephenson/Lionsgate Films UK